Stolid flycatcher

 The stolid flycatcher (Myiarchus stolidus) is a species of bird in the family Tyrannidae, the tyrant flycatchers.
-It is found in the Dominican Republic, Haiti, and Jamaica.
+It is found on the Caribbean islands of Hispaniola (the Dominican Republic, and Haiti) and Jamaica.

 Taxonomy and systematics

 The stolid flycatcher was formally described as Myiobius stolidus.
 At various times it has been considered conspecific with each of La Sagra's flycatcher (Myiarcus sagrae) and the Puerto Rican flycatcher (M. antillarum).

-The stolid flycatcher has two subspecies, the nominate M. s. stolidus (Gosse, 1847) and M. s. dominicensis (Bryant, 1867).
+The stolid flycatcher has two subspecies: the nominate M. s. stolidus (Gosse, 1847), which is endemic to Jamaica, and M. s. dominicensis (Bryant, 1867), which is endemic to Hispaniola.
 This treatment might not be final, as there is evidence that the nominate is more closely related to the nominate subspecies of La Sagra's flycatcher than to M. s. dominicensis.

 Description

 The stolid flycatcher is 20 cm long and weighs about 19 to 26 g.
 The sexes have the same plumage.
 Adults of the nominate subspecies have an olive-green crown that has a small crest.
 Their face is dark gray.
 Their upperparts are mostly olive-green with slightly lighter uppertail coverts.
 Their wings are mostly brown with thin rufous edges on the primaries and pale grayish white edges on the outer webs of the secondaries and tertials.
 The wing's greater and median coverts have wide pale grayish white tips that show as two clear wing bars.
 Their tail is mostly brown with rufous inner webs of all but the outermost feathers.
 Their throat and breast are pale ashen gray and their belly and undertail coverts yellow.
 Subspecies M. s. dominicensis has rufous on all the tail feathers.
 Both subspecies have a dark iris, a dark bill, and dark legs and feet.